t17sk18/sales-analysis/README.md

 3. Brand Name: The brand associated with the product, indicating the manufacturer or company that produces or markets the product.
 Brand names are essential for brand recognition and building customer trust and loyalty.

-4. Product Category: The category to which the product belongs, grouping similar products together based on their characteristics, functions, or intended use.
+4. Product Category: The category to which the product belongs, grouping similar products based on their characteristics, functions, or intended use.
 Product categories help organize inventory and facilitate product discovery for customers.

 5. Product Class: This refers to the classification or type of the product within its category.
 Product class may denote different variations, models, or specifications of a product within a broader category.